haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 # Life Expectancy
 ### Project Description and Motivaton
 Life expectancy is the average number of years that a group of persons in a population is expected to live.
 The intention of this project was to get a better understanding of the relationship between various public health factors and global life expectancy.
 How can countries better allocate their limited resources to improve their overall life expectancy.
-To answer that question A multiple linear regression model was created and then evaluated to determine if the approach was good.
+To answer that question multiple linear regression model were created and then evaluated to determine best fit.

 ## Workflow